sundeepbassi/supershop_v1/README.md

 What do your users need?
 Could you meet that need with useful content?
 If yes, how could you best deliver that content to them?

+- My users need information about dog products.

+- I could meet that need with useful content about the products and a review for each product.
+I would also find the testimonials useful for delivering that content.

 Would your business run sales or offer discounts?
 How do you think your users would most like to hear about these offers?

-- At the moment the business would not run sales and discounts would need to be looked into once we were better establishe.
+- At the moment the business would not run sales and discounts would need to be looked into once we were better established.

 What are the goals of your business?
 Which marketing strategies would offer the best ways to meet those goals?

-- The marketing strategies tha were considered for the supper shop were:
+- The marketing strategies that were considered for the Pawpals site were:

 - Search Engine Optimization.